kamack38/nix/INFO.md

     - [ ] Kamack38 square plymouth theme
     - [ ] Periodic automatic backups (they send a notification when the backup time has come and send them repeatedly in small time intervals until a thumbdrive containing a certaing directory is connected and the backup completed (in the future switch to homeserver remote backups))
     - [ ] [Package firefox extensions](https://sr.ht/~rycee/mozilla-addons-to-nix/)
+    - [ ] Block all newly connected USB devices and easily allow to unblock them
 - [ ] Additional programs
     - [ ] Local GPT assistant that parses files and gives information found in them when asked
 - [ ] Learn nixos commands